Novel Anticancer Pro-Drugs Activated by Hydrogen Peroxide

 Key Features

-• Versatile – The triggers can be added to a wide variety of already known cancer drugs
+• Versatile – triggers can be added to a wide variety of already known cancer drugs

-• Multi-functional – The compounds contain multiple effectors for fighting cancer cells
+• Multifunctional – compounds contain multiple effectors for fighting cancer cells

 Technology

-Dr. Xiaohua Peng has used a synergistic combination of synthetic chemistry and biological techniques for the development of new anticancer agents that target the tumor micro environment.
-Specifically, she has designed pro-drug compounds containing “triggers” that are activated by high levels of hydrogen peroxide deep inside a tumor.
-The compounds contain multiple potent effectors, some of which have been designed to cause DNA damage within the tumor leading to cell death.
-Several of these compounds have undergone initial testing through the National Cancer Institute’s NCI 60-Cell Line Screen, and show promise in causing cell growth inhibition or death in Leukemia, Non-Small Cell Lung Cancer, and breast cancer.
-In vitro cytotoxicity assays with H2O2 inducible compounds have shown growth inhibition of cancer cells at less than 1 micromolar and they induced apoptosis in primary leukemic lymphocytes.
+An inventor at the University of Wisconsin-Milwaukee has developed pro-drug compounds that contain “triggers” activated by high levels of hydrogen peroxide deep inside a tumor and provide a new alternative for clinical use.
+They are ideal for cancer treatment due to their lack of toxicity in the body until they are located within the tumor microenvironment. and contain multiple potent effectors, some of which have been designed to cause DNA damage within the tumor leading to cell death.
+Several of these compounds have undergone initial testing through the National Cancer Institute’s NCI 60-Cell Line Screen and show promise in causing cell growth inhibition or death in Leukemia, Non-Small Cell Lung Cancer, and breast cancer.
+Invitro cytotoxicity assays with H2O2 inducible compounds have shown growth inhibition of cancer cells at less than 1 micromolar and they induced apoptosis in primary leukemic lymphocytes.
 A nude mouse xenograft trial for breast cancer showed significant decreases in tumor size in treated mice.

 Intellectual Property